Watertown woman creates Jefferson County COVID-19 Facebook group

 WATERTOWN — Laurie Stewart wanted to do something to help people affected by the coronavirus.
 Already working part time as a hospital respiratory therapist, she felt there still was more she could contribute.

-So last Friday, Stewart debuted COVID-19 Care of Jefferson County WI, a Facebook group that acts as a clearinghouse for organizing needs and resources during this historic pandemic.
+So on Friday, Stewart debuted COVID-19 Care of Jefferson County WI, a Facebook group that acts as a clearinghouse for organizing needs and resources during this historic pandemic.

 “This is an unprecedented time with much uncertainty,” the Town of Watertown resident said.
 “We live in an amazing community that wants to help each other however we can.
 This group was created to match needs with the ability to help.”

-Its goal, she explained, is to organize the local community to ensure that vulnerable residents have access to food, housing, health care and other necessities.
+Its goal, Stewart explained, is to organize the local community to ensure that vulnerable residents have access to food, housing, health care and other necessities.

-“It is also for the redistribution of resources in the case that stockpiling prevents people from accessing basics,” Stewart added.
+“It is also for the redistribution of resources in the case that stockpiling prevents people from accessing basics,” she added.

 As a part-time respiratory therapist at Fort Memorial Hospital in Fort Atkinson, she already has been on the front lines in the battle against COVID-10.
 And as a real estate agent with First Weber Lake Country in Delafield, she is able to do much of her job from the homefront.